kalaiarasan20002/python/README.md

 #introduction:
-             python is a object orineted programming
+             python is a object orineted programming lamugage. its highly demand progaming language